 Follow along with the video at home, or you can play it in a classroom or coding club to take part as a group.

 We think that this challenge is just incredible and aligns with everything that OKdo exists for.

-We are super proud to be able to say that we are supporting the 2021 challenge as strategic partner and in this role, we have donated 5,000 micro:bit mini computers to young people from all backgrounds worldwide.
+We are super proud to be able to say that we are supporting the 2022 challenge for a second year as strategic partner and in this role, we have donated 5,000 micro:bit mini computers to young people from all backgrounds worldwide.

-The 5,000 micro:bit donations from OKdo have been delivered tochildren in Africa, the Balkans, Colombia, the Middle East, rural Canada, New Mexico and inner-city locations in England and Scotland, to get them engaged in the competition, and in ongoing computer science skills and digital learning.
+The 5,000 micro:bit donations from OKdo have been delivered to children in countries as varied as Kenya, the UK and Japan to get them engaged in the competition, and in ongoing computer science skills and digital learning.
 Some donations have been received by:

-Winners from all over the world will receive the new micro:bit and a selection of micro:bit accessories.
-Second and third place runners-up will also receive the new micro:bit.
+Winners from all over the world will receive a micro:bit and a selection of micro:bit accessories.
+Second and third place runners-up will also receive the micro:bit.

 Young people aged 8 – 18 anywhere in the world can enter the challenge.
 You can enter on your own or as part of a team of up to 3 members.

 To enter you need to design a solution to a problem that affects you and your community or another community somewhere in the world – be as creative as possible!

 There are three categories for entry this year.